Souryadeep/Souryadeep/README.md

 - 💬 Ask me about what motivates me
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I love running long distance.
 Clocking 4:30/Km over a 5Km run, not too bad for a non-professional..
-- 💡 'You're worst enemy is yourself'.
+- 💡 'Your worst enemy is yourself'.
 'Delay gratification' - My favorite quotes
 - 📈 Getting started on my journey in investing.
 Majorly focussed on the US and India tech/pharma stock market